- 10 years in professional administration, including budgetary oversight and staff management.

 SELECT PROFESSIONAL EXPERIENCE

-- Annual sessions planning, recruiting, overseeing tutors and students’ general activities during sessions, delivering sessions annually.
+- Course Co-Convenor for ReLit Summer Sessions: Annual sessions planning; recruiting; overseeing tutors and students’ general activities; delivering sessions.

 In Other Words – Language Animation Services (2001-present)

-- Copyediting/proofreading diverse documents for clients in North America, the UK and Western Europe, and Asia
+- Copyediting/evaluating diverse documents for clients in North America, the UK, Europe and Asia.

 - Sample Manuscript Copyediting Projects: